 CSCS Test Requirements

 I took my CSCS exam in the mid-1990s.
-At that time, the NSCA was very strict in who they allowed to take the test.
-Back then they required at least a BS degree in a health-related field in order to take the CSCS exam.
+Back then, the NSCA required at least a BS degree in a health-related field in order to take the CSCS exam.
 If you didn’t have that, there was no way they would let you sit for the CSCS exam.
 Since I had a BS in chemistry and biology, so I was ok.

-If someone is currently in college, the NSCA allowed that person to take the CSCS test but, the results are not released until after the person has graduated college.
+If you are a current college student the NSCA will allow you to take the CSCS test but, the results are not released until after you graduate.
 I believe this is still the policy.

 The NSCA currently has 4 different certifications: